 Please pardon my awkward face, Matt surprised me by snapping this photo as I was climbing in the car after shouting “Hey girl, you look gooooood!”

-As you may recall, last post I said that the box where I train, NOVA Strength & Conditioning, housed The Edge 2.0, the StrongMan component of the box.
-Sadly The Edge 2.0 is moving, but I’m thrilled to hear that NOVA is keeping the trainer I work with closely and praised in my last post, Mike, to take over for a new StrongMan component of NOVA itself.
+As you may recall, last post I said that the box where I train, housed The Edge 2.0, the StrongMan component of the box.
+Sadly The Edge 2.0 is moving, but I’m thrilled to hear that my gym is keeping the trainer I work with closely and praised in my last post to take over for a new StrongMan component itself.
 So, that doesn’t mean much for you, but it means for me there will likely be some changes and new faces in the StrongMan program over the next few months.
 And sadly, it also means that the competition that was planned for Dec 2013 is on hold.
 Oh well, it was only ever a competition with myself to see what I could accomplish by 2014 anyway, and I still plan to hit those goals!

 - 300lb dead lift, 400lbs farmer’s carry (200 per hand) and 250lb back squat by 2014

 - being able to pull a truck by whenever the competition is